 The SHN experience: Conclusion

-So after 340 hours, a swab test and 17 apples, I was free to walk in Singapore like anyone else.
-I had almost forgotten how it feels like.
+So after 340 hours, a swab test, and 17 apples, I was free to walk in Singapore like anyone else.
+I had almost forgotten what it feels like.

 The whole experience was not as bad as I thought, even though it does feel a little endless after the first 7 to 10 days.
 And the quality of the food is really not really helping, but I understand the logistics behind all these meals must be complex.
 Overall, everything is well organized.
 From airport to swab test and hotel, everyone is very kind and friendly.

 In any case, it’s definitely an experience one would gladly skip.
-But since we have no other choice but getting through it, let’s see it as a one-of-a-kind experience that we will hopefully not have to live again.
+But since we have no other choice but to get through it, let’s see it as a one-of-a-kind experience that we will hopefully not have to live again.